 - Provide a state-of-the-art description of the physiological, biochemical, and molecular status of the understanding of abiotic stress in plants.

-- Addressing factors that are threatening future food production and providing potential solutions of these factors.
+- Address factors that threaten future food production and provide potential solution to these factors.

-- Design to cater to the needs of those students engaged in the field of environmental sciences, soil sciences, agricultural microbiology, plant pathology, and agronomy.
+- Designed to cater to the needs of the students engaged in the field of environmental sciences, soil sciences, agricultural microbiology, plant pathology, and agronomy.

-- New strategies have pointed in this book for the better crop productivity and yield.
+- New strategies for better crop productivity and yield.

 Table of Contents